ajaymisraa/raao-db/posts/ethan.md

 All code, article modules, and models for this project were developed by Ajay Misra under Rochester Asian American Organization, LLC.- a 501(c)(3) non-profit organization.

 Thank you Matt Smith -- we modified his [CodePen](https://codepen.io/AllThingsSmitty/pen/jommGQ) for our article's iMessage components.

+If you believe in Rochester Asian American Organization's mission, please consider donating to help fuel our cause.

 All outputs, including but not limited to Ethan, from Rochester Asian American Organization, LLC are protected under U.S. and international intellectual property laws (17 U.S.C. §§ 101 et seq., 15 U.S.C. §§ 1051 et seq., 35 U.S.C. §§ 1 et seq.).
 Unauthorized use, reproduction, distribution, or modification is strictly prohibited and may result in legal action.
 For permissions or licensing, contact Rochester Asian American Organization, LLC at (507) 990-2942.